Željko Karaula: Career

 He started his career as an author in 1997 by publishing a collection of songs titled Vodena krila (Water Wings).
 In 2006, he became a director of a marketing, service, and catering company called ALCA d.o.o.
 Bjelovar.

 He enrolled in postgraduate history studies in 2008 in the Croatian Studies department of the University of Zagreb.
 In 2011 he won a scholarship from the Montenegrin government for scientific research.
 His doctoral dissertation was Hrvatska seljačka zaštita u Kraljevini Jugoslaviji (Croatian peasant protection in the Kingdom of Yugoslavia), defended under the mentorship of Dr. Ivica Miškulin in 2015.
 In 2016, he was named a scientific associate, and two years later he received the Pečat grada Bjelovara (Seal of Bjelovar) prize for science.
 That same year, 2018, he received a prize from the Montenegrin Faculty for Literature and Linguistics in Cetinje for his contributions in nurturing Croatian-Montenegrin scientific relations.

 He is an active associate of the Croatian Academy of Sciences and Arts in Bjelovar, where he is the leader of the Povijest gradova Bjelovarsko-bilogorske županije (History of the Towns of the Bjelovarsko-bilogorska County) project.
 He studied at the Institute for History (Sarajevo) and the Ivo Pilar Institute in Zagreb and performed research for CASA Bjelovar and the Dukljanska akademija znanosti i umjetnosti (DANU), as well as for the Montenegrin community of Croatia in archives located in Vienna, Budapest, Maribor, Belgrade, Podgorica, Cetinje, Prague, and others.

 He is an associate of the DANU in Podgorica.
 Since 2016 he has been the main editor of a publication by the Matica hrvatska branch in Daruvar titled Zbornik Janković and a vice-president of that branch.
 He is also a member of the editorial board of the publication Radovi Zavoda HAZU Bjelovar.
 He is a member of the Družba Braća hrvatskog zmaja – Zmajski stol Bjelovar (League of Brothers of the Croatian Dragon – Dragon Table Bjelovar).
 The aims of this league are the spreading of patriotic, cultural, culturological, national, popular, scientific, and artistic values.

-He owns a large library of books and other publications of historical content.
-He was a participant in numerous international and domestic scientific gatherings.
-He has published ten scientific monographs and ten editorial books and held a series of public lectures.
+In late 2025, Karaula published a comprehensive biographical monograph titled Lenjin – crveni diktator (Lenin – Red Dictator), released by Naklada Breza.
+The book offers a historiographical portrait of Vladimir Lenin, navigating between his role as an advocate for the underprivileged and his fanatical adherence to a Marxist ideal implemented through mass terror.
+The work incorporates historical documents regarding Lenin's activities and his life in Siberian exile, and it has been noted as a significant research step within regional historiography.
+The monograph received extensive coverage in Croatian media, including feature reviews and comprehensive interviews with the author in major publications such as Express magazine.